Antonio Satriano: Early career and Roma

 Born in Locri, Satriano started playing football at the local grassroots school Audax Gioiosa, before moving to Crotone in 2014.
 In the spring of 2018, aged 15, he was scouted by Roma during a match between the clubs' respective under-16 teams, and subsequently joined the Giallorossi's youth sector a few months later.

 Having come through Roma's youth ranks, the forward signed his first professional contract with the club in September 2020, before reaching the final of the under-19 national championship in May 2022.

 Heracles Almelo

 On 5 January 2023, Satriano joined Dutch side Heracles Almelo on a permanent deal, signing a contract until June 2027.
-The transfer included an estimated fee of €400,000, with a 20% sell-on clause in favor of Roma on a future move.
+The transfer commanded an estimated fee of €400,000, with a 20% sell-on clause in favor of Roma.

-The forward subsequently made his professional debut one week later, on 12 January, coming on as a substitute for Samuel Armenteros at the 72nd minute of a 0–1 KNVB Cup loss against Go Ahead Eagles.
-Three days later, he also made his league debut, coming on for Abdenego Nankishi in the final minutes of a 0–3 Eerste Divisie loss against PEC Zwolle.
-On 13 February, he made his first professional start in a 0–2 league win against MVV Maastricht.
+The forward made his professional debut for Heracles one week later, on 12 January, coming on as a substitute for Samuel Armenteros in the 72nd minute of a 1–0 KNVB Cup loss against Go Ahead Eagles.
+Three days later, he made his league debut, coming on for Abdenego Nankishi in the final minutes of a 0–3 Eerste Divisie loss against PEC Zwolle.
+On 13 February, he made his first professional start in a 2–0 league win against MVV Maastricht.
+During the season, despite missing out on the last months due to a fifth metatarsal fracture, Satriano helped Heracles gain automatic promotion back to the Eredivisie after just one year.

+Loan to Trento

+On 23 January 2024, Satriano was loaned out to Serie C side Trento until the end of the season, with the deal including an option to buy.
+On 5 March, he scored his first goal for the club in a 1–0 league win over Alessandria.

+Loan to Casertana

+On 27 August 2024, Satriano joined Serie C club Casertana on a season-long loan.